ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 EOF
 ```
 #### mas_ws_facilities_server_timezone
-Sets the Facilies server timezone.
-You should set this property only if your Facilities dtabase is running with a timezone other from UTC.
+Sets the Facilies application servers timezone.
+You should set this property only if your Facilities database is running with a timezone other from UTC.
 If you are creating your Facilities database using `db2` role, you must set `DB2_TIMEZONE` property to the same value while provisioning the corresponding DB2 instance.

 - **Optional**
 - Environment Variable: `MAS_FACILITIES_SERVER_TIMEZONE`